 One of the things I take some pride in is the fact that I can rustle up a rather decent meal out of just about anything.
 Honestly, the fridge can be nearly empty and I could whip up a three-course meal that will have folk heading for seconds.
 It’s a thing I do, and truth be told, it’s one of my favourite ways of cooking.
 Challenge accepted.

-When Love Food Hate Waste challenged me to create and share a recipe for their #FlungTogetherFood campaign I jumped at the chance.
-This time of year, after the Christmas indulgences and a rather painful tax bill to pay I’m really counting the pennies and making sure that I get my money’s worth for everything.
+In addition, this time of year, after the Christmas indulgences and a rather painful tax bill to pay I’m really counting the pennies and making sure that I get my money’s worth for everything.

 I set myself a challenge at the start of the year to use up the food I already had in the house before buying new food.
 I’m pretty good with freezing leftovers, like leftover chicken gravy and shredded chicken from a Sunday roast.